Mayavi: Rāju and Rādha (രാജുവും രാധയും)

-Rāju and Rādha are siblings who rescued Māyāvi by chance and end up getting his protection.
+Rāju and Rādha are assumed to be a couple (although it isn't explicitly mentioned in the comic), who rescues Māyāvi by chance and end up getting his protection.
 He also tells them a special chant to summon him.
-Whenever the children chant: "chatha chaatha baaa", Māyāvi will come rushing to their aid.
+Whenever the children chant: "Ohm Hreem Kuttichaatha", Māyāvi will come rushing to their aid.
 He will only appear if the children say the chant.

 The children are often depicted as roaming about in the forest.

 The children are often imprisoned by Küttoosen(കുട്ടൂസൻ) and Dagini in a bid to lure Mayavi and thereby trap him.
 Another common storyline is one in which the children overhear the planning or execution of some dastardly crime.
 In such situations the children summon Mayavi using the spell "Om hreem kutichathaa".

 Küttoosen (കുട്ടൂസൻ)

-Dākini's husband and a dark wizard who lives in a large hollowed out, dead tree trunk in the same forest.
+Dākini's partner and a dark wizard who lives in a large hollowed out, dead tree trunk in the same forest.
 He serves as one of the main antagonists in the comic other than Dākini.
 The storyline depicts Küttoosen as a bald old man in a blue robe whose sole purpose in life is to capture Māyāvi.
-He often goes out of his way to befriend beasts and other dark creatures (imps, wizards etc) in order to fulfill his aim.
+He often goes out of his way to befriend beasts and other dark creatures (imps, wizards etc.) in order to fulfill his aim.
 However, his clumsiness in handling matters related to magic, eventually leads him into trouble.
 His stupidity and stubbornness is a frequent source of humor in the comic.

 Dākini (ഡാകിനി)

-Dākini, a witch, appeared in the series well before Küttoosen, is the wife of Küttoosen.
+Dākini, a witch, appeared in the series well before Küttoosen, is the partner of Küttoosen.
 However, despite being a witch, she is often shown to nag, ridicule and mock Küttoosen's wizardry as she thinks he will fail to capture Māyāvi.
 She is noted as much for her cowardice as for her noodle hair.

 Well into her old age, she teams up with Küttoosen with the aim of capturing Māyāvi.
 She and Küttoosen also never leave out a chance to catch Rāju and Rādha, who they know to be friends of Māyāvi.